tleino/vtsh/README.md

   buffers).
 * Monitor file fd for changes when editing files so that changes to underlying file are not ignored.
-* Add support for some essential state such as current working directory that is necessary when not using an interactive shell session (current working directory is visible, but cannot be changed).
 * Distinguish slave buffers from non-slave buffers.

 ## Known issues